chris-sanders/ansible_k14_deployment/roles/k14/README.md

 ansible-playbook -i inventory.yaml playbook.yaml
 ```

-Running this playbook would apply the workflow and generate an application folder for each
+Running this playbook would apply the work flow and generate an application folder for each
 site with the site specific settings ready for configuration management and deployment.

 Requirements
 ------------
 This role expects the following tools to be installed
  - ytt
+ - kbld
  - helm3
  - git
  - sops (only if using encrypted secrets)